 Well-being is a buzzword these days.
-The evidence base on how to look after our mental health continues to grow, with demonstrated links between a strong social network, enjoying leisure activities, participation in the arts and regular exercise leading to improvements in well-being.
+The evidence based on how to look after our mental health continues to grow, with demonstrated links between a strong social network, enjoying leisure activities, participation in the arts, and regular exercise leading to improvements in well-being.

-Even the medical field is starting to address the links between leisure activities and overall improved health, through a relatively new phenomena known as social prescribing.
-Dr Helen Kingston, a general practitioner in the English village of Frome, recognised that many of the people she saw in her practice were complaining of legitimate health concerns which she felt would be responsive to non-medical treatment.
-Dr Kingston created a village-wide network of doctors, community organisations and volunteers which could facilitate ‘prescribed’ a wide range of community-based activities such as participating in the arts, visiting museums, joining a social group or taking regular walks in nature.
+Even the medical field is starting to address the links between leisure activities and overall improved health, through a relatively new phenomenon known as social prescribing.
+Dr Helen Kingston, a general practitioner in the English village of Frome, recognised that many of the people she saw in her practice were complaining of legitimate health concerns, which she felt would be responsive to non-medical treatment.
+Dr Kingston created a village-wide network of doctors, community organisations, and volunteers that could facilitate and ‘prescribed’ a wide range of community-based activities such as participating in the arts, visiting museums, joining a social group, or taking regular walks in nature.
 Since this initiative was started, Frome has seen a reduction of non-elective hospitalisations of a staggering 17%; to provide a comparison, a neighbouring village experienced a 28.5% increase over the same time frame.
-Last year Prime Minister Theresa May announced a new Loneliness Strategy with social prescribing at its core, as a viable pathway to improve overall health while reducing the burden on the public health system.
+Last year Prime Minister Theresa May announced a new Loneliness Strategy with social prescribing at its core as a viable pathway to improve overall health while reducing the burden on the public health system.
 Other countries are also starting trials with similar models.

 While the uptake of such approaches by health professionals is most welcome, ensuring a strong evidence base becomes vitally important.
-There’s much that we don’t know, for example: Are there differences between activities done alone and those done with others?
+There’s much that we don’t know, for example: are there differences between activities done alone and those done with others?
 Do some activities provide a bigger ‘well-being boost’ than others?
-How important are individual differences or preference?
+How important are individual differences or preferences?

 The case for incorporating music